itspetah/Vendors-Data-Standardization/README.md

 # Data-Transformation-Project
-Data Wrangling, cleaning, and *maybe* modelling
+Data Wrangling, cleaning, standardization, normalization, and *maybe* modelling

+## Initial Script
+First script correctly replaces values, but contains an error that replaces all NULL with default values.
+Also, it does not standardize column names.

+## 2nd Script